 Background Information:

 Phragmites australis subsp. australis, also known as the common reed, is an invasive freshwater or brackish-tidal wetland perennial grass native to Eurasia.
 It is one of the most widely distributed flowering plants, occurring on every continent but Antarctica (Gucker, 2008).
-Phragmites australis subsp. americanus is a native haplotype found in North America, though it spreads less vigorously than its non-native Eurasian haplotype (Tulbure et al., 2007).
+Phragmites australis subsp. americanus is a native haplotype found in North America, though it spreads less vigorously than its non-native Eurasian cousin (Tulbure et al., 2007).
 Henceforth, all references to Phragmites will be referring to the non-native subspecies.
 Phragmites has been a concern in the Great Lakes and St. Lawrence River Basin due to its ability to outcompete and displace native wetland flora (Catling, 2011).
 Left untreated, Phragmites will result in monotypic stands (Bourgeau-Chavez et al., 2012) creating unsuitable habitat for native fish and wildlife, decreased biodiversity (Ailstock et al., 2001), increased fire risk (OMNR, 2011), and increased elevation of the landscape (Chambers et al., 1999).
 Once Phragmites is established in an area, it is difficult to eradicate, necessitating extensive application of herbicides, mowing, prescribed burning, flooding, tarping, and grazing (Ailstock et al., 2001; Carlson et al., 2009).
-Invasive non-native species such as Phragmites are estimated to cause over $5 billion USD in ecological and economic damages in the Great Lakes region every year (Federal, Provincial and Territorial Governments of Canada, 2010).
+Invasive non-native species such as Phragmites are estimated to cause over $5 billion USD in ecological and economic damages in the Great Lakes region every year (Federal, Provincial, and Territorial Governments of Canada, 2010).

 Detecting Phragmites is a first line of defense in limiting the spread of this invasive species.
 Most studies attempting to map the extent of Phragmites along the Great Lakes and St. Lawrence River rely on field teams to collect seasonal, in situ data (Bourgeau-Chavez et al., 2012).
-This process is both time and resource intensive, and impractical when conducting a landscape-scale study.
-Data from NASA Earth Observations (EO) and other non-commercial entities permit analyses to be performed without the high costs associated with extensive field collection.
+This process is both time and resource intensive, and it is impractical when conducting a landscape-scale study.
+Data from NASA Earth observations (EO) and other non-commercial entities permit analyses to be performed without the high costs associated with extensive field collection.
 Previous work related to mapping Phragmites in the Great Lakes basin has been achieved with varying degrees of success using remotely sensed data (Bourgeau-Chavez et al., 2012; Lantz et al., 2013; Pengra et al., 2007).
 Work completed by the Michigan Tech Research Institute (MTRI) created a land cover map of the 10 km coastal zone for the entire Great Lakes Basin using the Japan Aerospace Exploration Agency’s (JAXA) Advanced Land Observing Satellite (ALOS) Phased Array type L-band Synthetic Aperture Radar (PALSAR) data (Bourgeau-Chavez et al., 2012; Bourgeau-Chavez et al., 2015).
 This work found that L-band Synthetic Aperture Radar (SAR) was able to penetrate vegetative cover to derive plant height and density and accurately map wetlands at the species level, and thus able to identify Phragmites.
 Limitations of using L-band radar in a methodology are obtaining free, non-commercial radar imagery to map the current extent of Phragmites.
 ALOS-2 was launched by JAXA in 2014 and provides current L-band SAR data, but is only commercially available at the time of this research.

 Previous work in generating suitability maps of Phragmites in the Great Lakes Basin was completed on the U.S. side by researchers from Bellarmine University and the USGS Great Lakes Science Center by Mazur et al. (2014).
 Using a basin-scale map of Phragmites distribution in the U.S. coastal zone provided by MTRI, along with environmental data and climate predictions for 2050, suitable coastal habitat was modeled and forecast to 2050.
 This analysis was undertaken for the U.S. side of the Great Lakes alone.